featuremine/extractor/docs/Ore1.1.0.md

     [14, receive, vendor offset, vendor seqno, batch, imnt id, price, qty, is bid]

-:; price
+* price

-Integer
+  * Integer

-Numerator part of the traded price
+  * Numerator part of the traded price
+* qty
+  * Integer
+  * Quantity in level
+* is bid
+  * Boolean
+  * Represents if the order corresponds to the bid side